LingtongZhang/orp-sdk-php/ReadME.md

 --------------------
 The ORP and this protocol are actively being developed, so expect major changes of the API over time.
 This document is also still in an incomplete state.
 We will regularly publish updates.

-For more informations about thr ORP project please have a look at the http://orp.plista.com/
+For more informations about the ORP project please have a look at the http://orp.plista.com/

 Requirements
 ------------
--  Webserver (f.e.
-Apache)
+-  webserver (e.g. Apache)
 -  PHP
 -  make sure your response time is less than 100ms

-If you consider to participate with a server from outside of germany, please get in touch with us:<br>
+If you consider to participate with a server from outside of Germany, please get in touch with us:<br>
 *contest (at) plista (dot) com* <br>
 This is necessary due to the response side of the server